sarath-soman/Framely/DEVELOPER.md

    Edit the `.env` file with your specific configuration values.

-4. Start the PostgreSQL database:
+4. Start the MySQL database:

    ```bash
    docker-compose up -d